jpgordon00/UnityFileDownloader/README.md

          // in some .cs file, maybe or maybe not using MonoBehavior public void DownloadFiles1() {
                   GroupDownloader downloader = new GroupDownloader();

+                  /* Make sure to set MonoPuppet to some MonoBehavior in order for the IEnumerator to work.
+                     This can be any script that uses MonoBehavior.
+                  */
+                  downloader.MonoPuppet = gameObject.GetComponents(typeof MonoBehavior)[0]; // using any MonoBehavior on an example GameObject

                   /* Add some URLS to download here. */ downloader.PendingURLS.Add("www.google.com/image/someimage.jpg");